nuvo/orca/README.md

       --kube-context string                  name of the kubeconfig context to use.
 Overrides $ORCA_KUBE_CONTEXT -n, --name string                          name of environment (namespace) to deploy to.
-Overrides $ORCA_NAME --override strings                     chart to override with different version (can specify multiple): chart=version --repo string                          chart repository (name=url).
+Overrides $ORCA_NAME --override strings                     chart to override with different version (can specify multiple): chart=version -p, --parallel int                         number of releases to act on in parallel. set this flag to 0 for full parallelism.
+Overrides $ORCA_PARALLEL (default 1)
+      --repo string                          chart repository (name=url).
 Overrides $ORCA_REPO -s, --set strings                          set additional parameters
       --tls                                  enable TLS for request.
 Overrides $ORCA_TLS